-Samoa’s development, however, has been largely unequal.
-Urban populations continue to enjoy far better access to quality education, healthcare and electricity.
+Samoa’s economic development has not been distributed equally.
+Urban populations enjoy far better access to quality education, healthcare and electricity.

 The country is also prone to natural disasters.
 A tsunami in 2009 caused significant damage, particularly along the country's southern, eastern and south-western coast.
 Cyclones in 1990, 1991 and 2004 destroyed transport and communication infrastructure and many homes.
 And in December 2012, Samoa was hit by Cyclone Evan, one of the most powerful cyclones to hit the country in 20 years, resulting in four deaths and more than 4,500 people homeless.

 We have also responded to emergencies in Samoa.
 In response to cyclone Evan in December 2012, Caritas Australia opened a Pacific Emergency Appeal to help provide food, water, sanitation and shelter for the many communities affected.
 To read more or donate to the appeal, visit the Pacific Emergency Appeal page.